apalache-mc/apalache/docs/src/adr/006rfc-unit-testing.md

 apalache example --cinit=ConstInit --include=TestAction_n0 ChangRobertsTyped_Test.tla
 ```

-The above call would produce `exampla.tla`, a TLA+ description of two states
+The above call would produce `example.tla`, a TLA+ description of two states
 that satisfy the test.
 This is similar to `counterexample.tla`, which is
 produced when an error is found.